-- A. For the above scenarios, if the V results fall outside either the Individual or Retest limits, the DR sample will be tested at an available M&T Lab per Pavement Specialist approval and the DR results will replace the V results for disposition. - B. For the above scenarios, if the QC results fall outside either the Individual or Retest limits, the QA split will be tested (and, if required, the Referee).
+- A. For the above scenarios, if the V results fall outside either the Individual or Retest limits, the DR sample will be tested at the Central Lab (or another M&T Lab) and the DR results will replace the V results for disposition. - B. For the above scenarios, if the QC results fall outside either the Individual or Retest limits, the QA split will be tested (and, if required, the Referee).
 Based on the findings, the Referee results may replace the QC results for disposition.